Three very different results show there’s no guarantee

 But since interest rates elsewhere have improved I’ve only had money in PBs (as I like to call them) on and off – effectively those months when the prize rate was decent, but moving the cash when it was beaten.

-Then last year, I wrote about some friends who had kept the full £50,000 cash in Premium Bonds for six months – with surprising results.
+Then in the summer I wrote about some friends who had kept the full £50,000 cash in Premium Bonds for a year.
+We’ll call them saver one, saver two and saver three!
+Here’s the total they won and their effective win rate

 Saver 1 | Saver 2 | Saver 3 | |